NDIS Audit Checklist

 Understanding the NDIS Compliance Framework

-The NDIS regulatory system follows a structured compliance framework used by auditors when assessing providers.
+The NDIS regulatory system follows a structured framework that auditors use when assessing providers.
+Understanding this structure helps teams organise their evidence and documentation in a way that maps clearly to audit expectations.

 Framework